ST. STANISLAUS CATHOLIC CHURCH

 The anointing of the sick is administered to bring spiritual and even physical strength during an illness, especially near the time of death.
 It is most likely one of the last sacraments one will receive.
 A sacrament is an outward sign established by Jesus Christ to confer inward grace.
 In more basic terms, it is a rite that is performed to convey God’s grace to the recipient, through the power of the Holy Spirit.

-To arrange for communion for the hospitalized and home bound please contact the parish office.
+To arrange for communion for the hospitalized and home bound please contact Michelle at the parish office.